 Professional organizations have been a part of my career as early in my college education as I can remember.
 As a former public school teacher, I was a member of Music Educators National Association (MENC) for years.

-When I made the career switch to an independent music teacher, the moment I found out there was an organization for independent music educators, I was in – no second-guessing.
+When I made the career switch to an independent music teacher, the moment I found out there was an organization for independent music educators, I was in.
 Music Teachers National Association (MTNA) is now my professional association.
 Eight years later I’ve never looked back.

 It’s not only an organization that has given me professional opportunities and education but one that has connected me with professionals like myself all over my state and country.
 Many of those connections have developed into a treasure trove of colleagues who challenge, encourage, and inspire me to be the best I can be as a professional.

 Karen is one of those people.

 The Karen I Know